Evolution of $\beta$-decay half-lives at finite-temperatures: Conclusion

-In this Letter, we have developed a microscopic framework for the description of temperature dependence of $\beta$-decay half-lives, based on the relativistic nuclear energy density functional with the momentum-dependent meson-nucleon couplings (D3C${}^*$ parameterization).
-The FT-PNRQRPA has been implemented in order to account for allowed and first forbidden transitions relevant for $\beta$-decay, by including both the nuclear pairing and finite temperature effects.
-After benchmarking the model to reproduce the measured half-lives at zero temperature, it was demonstrated that temperature can have a considerable effect on nuclei with longer half-lives, namely, for nuclei with magic numbers and close to the valley of $\beta-$stability.
-By increasing temperature, the excited states start to shift downward and new states appear in the low-energy region due to the unblocking mechanism of the temperature, which in turn leads to an increase in the $\beta$-decay phase space, and decrease in the half-lives.
-The situation becomes more complex for open-shell nuclei and the half-lives can decrease or increase with increasing temperature, depending on the particular shell structure and interplay between the pairing temperature effects of the considered nuclei.
-It is also shown that the impact of the forbidden-transitions on the half-lives becomes more pronounced with increasing temperature due to the thermal unblocking effect.
 The presented model is most suitable for large scale calculations of $\beta$-decay half-lives at finite-temperature throughout the nuclide chart, relevant for astrophysical nucleosynthesis mechanisms.
-At an initial study toward this direction, the half-lives are calculated for $T_9(\text{K}) = 5$ and $T_9(\text{K}) = 10$ for nuclei in the range $8 \leq Z \leq 82$.
-Although temperatures where half-lives change significantly appear higher than some of the nucleosynthesis mechanisms (e.g., $r-$process in Ref.~\cite{MUMPOWER201686}), temperature-dependent $\beta$-decay half-lives could be important in initial stages of $r-$process \cite{PhysRevC.87.015805} or astrophysical processes like $rp-$process \cite{1981ApJS45389W} and dense thermonuclear explosions \cite{JANKA200738} where temperatures are higher.
-More sophisticated finite-temperature RHB theory, providing accurate scattering of quasiparticle pairs to nuclear continuum, instead of the BCS for ground state-calculations, is going to be developed and implemented in forthcoming studies.
-Improved description throughout the nuclide chart by including the half-lives of odd-$A$ nuclei and deformation effects, also necessary for a complete understanding of temperature effects on the $r-$process, is going to be addressed in our future studies.
+As an initial study toward this direction, the half-lives of 705 even-even nuclei in the range between proton numbers 8 to 82 have been calculated at temperatures $T_9(\text{K}) = 5$ and $T_9(\text{K}) = 10$ and stellar densities $\rho Y_e = 10^7$ g/cm${}^3$ and $\rho Y_e = 10^9$ g/cm${}^3$.
+The strong impact of the temperature and density on the $\beta$-decay half-lives has also been demonstrated over the nuclide map.
+Although temperatures where half-lives change significantly appear higher than in some of the nucleosynthesis mechanisms (e.g., $r-$process in Ref.~\cite{MUMPOWER201686}), temperature-dependent $\beta$-decay half-lives could be important in the initial stages of $r-$process \cite{PhysRevC.87.015805} or astrophysical processes like $rp-$process \cite{1981ApJS45389W}, dense thermonuclear explosions and supernovae simulations \cite{JANKA200738} where temperatures are higher.
+More sophisticated finite-temperature RHB theory, providing accurate scattering of quasiparticle pairs to nuclear continuum, instead of the BCS for the calculation of nuclear properties, is going to be developed and implemented in forthcoming studies.
+Improved description throughout the nuclide chart by including the half-lives of odd-$A$ nuclei and deformation effects, also necessary for a complete understanding of temperature effects on the $r-$process, are going to be addressed in our future studies.